 The results-reporting and statistics-reporting processes are combined for Division I women's lacrosse.
-Schools will submit all schedule and results information to the NCAA statistics site (http://web1.ncaa.org/stats/StatsSrv/login), and this information is transferred into the RPI system for use by the sports committee.
+Schools will submit all schedule and results information to the NCAA statistics site (web1.ncaa.org/stats/StatsSrv/login), and this information is transferred into the RPI system for use by the sports committee.
 Specific instructions and reporting deadlines will be communicated to sports information directors in a memo from the media coordination and statistics staff.
-For questions regarding the reporting process, please contact Matt Holmes at mholmes@ncaa.org or 317-917-6385.
+For questions regarding the reporting process, please contact Cassie Langdon at clangdon@ncaa.org or 317-917-6538.